-Clinigen Group plc is a trusted global leader in the highly regulated pharmaceutical industry, listed on the Alternative Investment Market of the London Stock Exchange and operating in three areas of global medicine access: Clinical Trial Services, Unlicensed Medicines and Commercial Medicines.
+Clinigen Group plc is a trusted global leader in the highly regulated pharmaceutical industry, listed on the Alternative Investment Market of the London Stock Exchange and operating in three areas of global medicine supply: Clinical Trial, Unlicensed and Licensed Medicines.

 Our mission is to deliver the right medicine to the right patient at the right time.
-The Group supplies critical lifesaving medicine, to customers in over 100 countries, shipping over 3 million units annually.
+The Group supplies critical lifesaving medicine, to customers in over 129 countries, shipping over 6 million units annually.
 Our business activities incur a substantial amount and variety of taxes, including corporate income tax, business rates, stamp taxes, and in the UK, employer’s national insurance.
-In addition we collect and pay employment taxes and indirect taxes such as VAT.
+In addition, we collect and pay employment taxes and indirect taxes such as VAT.

 Clinigen’s core values, outlined in “The Clinigen Way”, encourage honesty and transparency, and we pride ourselves on our integrity and openness and empower our staff to challenge management if these principles are not adhered to.